rishimj/trueHue/README.md

  3. Install Expo CLI onto your computer by using this command in the terminal: ```npm install -g expo-cli8```
  4. Navigate to the backend folder in the terminal and enter ```python server.py```
  5. Navigate to the TrueHue folder in the terminal and enter ```npx expo start``` , ```npm start``` should also work
  6. Run the app on the platform of your choice.
+ 7. If you want to run on mobile devices make sure to change local host to your ip address in config.js.

 ## Release Notes
 ### Version 0.5.0: